weasdown/dispatch/README.md

 # dispatch

-A mock ambulance dispatch app, built with Flutter.
+A **mock** ambulance dispatch app, built with Flutter.

+**This software is a work in progress and will only be for training.
+It MUST NOT be used for any real emergency services operations.**

 ## Getting Started